canow-co/canow-chain/docs/node-setup/system-requirements.md

 We recommend using a storage path that can be kept persistent and restored/remounted (if necessary) for the configuration, data, and log directories associated with a node.
 This allows a node to be restored along with configuration files such as node keys and for the node's copy of the ledger to be restored without triggering a full chain sync.

-The default directory location for `canow-chain` installations is `$HOME/.canow-chain`, which computes to `/home/canow/.canow-chain` when [using the interactive installer](interactive/interactive-installer.md).
+The default directory location for `canow-chain` installations is `$HOME/.canow-chain`.
 Custom paths can be defined if desired.

 ### Ports